← back

 May 2024

-Selected for NSDI 2025 Pre-Review Task Force
+Selected for the NSDI 2025 Pre-Review Task Force

 I was selected to serve on the NSDI 2025 pre-review task force and contribute to the review process.